Several recent stadia roofs have employed the structural concept broadly described as a bicycle wheel.

 So, for a stadium - such as in the 100,000 seat capacity stadium for the 1998 Commonwealth Games in Kuala Lumpur shown - the radial elements are split into an upper and lower cable starting from a common point on the outer compression ring (rim) and attaching to either end of a vertical strut representing the central expanded hub.
 The central hub comprises the vertical struts and a substantial tension cable rings.
 In an expanded form, the open part of the roof provides sunlight to the grassed areas as well as the spectators.

-If tensioned fabric roof panels are used between the radial top cables then arched members are often used to provide the diuble curvature to the fabric and a shape which provides drainage of water without ponding.
+If tensioned fabric roof panels are used between the radial top cables then arched members are often used to provide the double curvature to the fabric and a shape which provides drainage of water without ponding.
 The fabric roof generally does not extend over the central area but should extend beyond the vertical projection of the seating plan.
+In some stadiums, where natural grass playing areas are required then a clear film may be used towards the central open area to promote better growth.

 The vertical height of the central hub enables both upward and downward loads on the roof to be resisted.
 In the majority of cases these loads are from wind but snow loads may be applicable in some regions.

-My bicyle wheel was supported on two work horses and a car battery was used to simulate the loads.
+My bicycle wheel was supported on two work horses and a car battery was used to simulate the loads.

 In the above photo, I used some timbers to position the battery above ground whilst I attached the rope around the hub.
 I then removed the timbers and noted that the bicycle wheel had no trouble in carrying the weight of the battery.